Identification of Roadway Design and Infrastructure Factors Influencing ADAS Systems in Mitigating Rural Roadway Departure Crashes

 Quick Summary

-The FEDERAL HIGHWAY ADMINISTRATION is seeking services to identify roadway design and infrastructure factors influencing Advanced Driver Assistance Systems (ADAS) in mitigating rural roadway departure crashes.
-This is a non-personal services purchase order with a Firm-Fixed-Price (FFP) structure.
-The objective is to optimize ADAS performance and provide recommendations for improving roadway geometric design and infrastructure.
-Quotations are due by May 11, 2026.
+The Federal Highway Administration (FHWA), under the Department of Transportation, is soliciting proposals for a Firm-Fixed-Price purchase order to identify roadway design and infrastructure factors influencing Advanced Driver Assistance Systems (ADAS) in mitigating rural roadway departure crashes.
+This non-set-aside opportunity seeks to optimize ADAS performance by improving roadway geometric design and infrastructure.
+Quotations are due May 11, 2026, by 11:00 AM ET.

 Scope of Work

-The selected contractor will conduct a comprehensive review and assessment of geometric design elements and infrastructure factors.
+The objective is to conduct a comprehensive review and assessment of geometric design elements and infrastructure factors that contribute to optimizing the performance of Roadway Departure (RwD) prevention ADAS technologies (e.g., LDW, LKA, LCA).
 Key tasks include:

-• Task 1: Attend Kick-Off Meeting: Coordinate and facilitate a kick-off meeting, develop a draft work plan, and arrange bi-weekly check-in meetings.
+• Task 1: Attend a kick-off meeting and develop a work plan.

-• Task 4: Develop Outreach Materials: Create marketing and outreach materials, such as a peer-reviewed journal/conference paper or a webinar.
+• Task 4: Develop outreach materials, such as a peer-reviewed journal/conference paper or a webinar.

 Contract & Timeline